AbrarMuhtasim14/AbrarMuhtasim14/README.md

 ## 🚀 About Me

-I'm an **AI Engineer focused on Agentic AI systems** — building applications where LLMs do more than chat: they **plan, route, call tools, maintain context, verify outputs, and automate real workflows**.
+I'm an **AI Engineer focused on Agentic AI systems** — building applications where LLMs do more than chat: they **route tasks, use tools, preserve context, verify outputs, and automate real workflows**.

-My work sits at the intersection of:
+My strongest work is in:

-- **Agentic AI Engineering** — multi-agent pipelines, orchestration, tool usage, routing, memory
+- **Agentic AI Engineering** — multi-agent orchestration, task routing, tool-using systems
-- **LLM Engineering** — prompting, grounding, hallucination reduction, fine-tuning, evaluation
+- **LLM Engineering** — prompt design, grounding, anti-hallucination, fine-tuning
-- **AI Product Engineering** — deployable systems with dashboards, APIs, databases, and usable interfaces
+- **AI Product Systems** — deployable applications with memory, databases, dashboards, and automation layers

-I enjoy designing systems that are not only smart, but also **reliable, verifiable, and production-minded**.
+I care about building AI systems that are not just impressive in demos, but **reliable, verifiable, and useful in real workflows**.

 ---

-## 🎯 What I Focus On
+## 🎯 Core AI Engineering Focus

 <table>
   <tr>